openfact/openfact-plus/README.md

-# Openfact Sync
+# Clarksnut
-Openfact Sync allows you to centralize all your XML-UBL Documents on on site.
+Clarksnut Sync allows you to centralize all your XML-UBL Documents on on site.

 # Openshift
 If you are using Openshift you can use [this tutorial](https://github.com/openfact/openfact-sync/blob/master/docs/openshift.md).
 Otherwise start on next step **Prerequisites**.